Danes99/journalism/postgres/README.md

 PostgreSQL also known as Postgres, is a free and open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance.

-The DAO access the database to store machine events and layout configuration.
+The DAO access the database to create, read, update and delete data (CRUD).

 <img
     src="../docs/img/architecture.jpg"